asmodehn/measurements.ex/README.md

 # Measurements

-Measurements is a library for computation of physical quantities (time, distances, etc.) in Elixir A quantity is represented by a struct with a value, a unit and an error.
+Measurements is a library for computation of **physical quantities** (time, distances, etc.) in Elixir.

+A quantity is represented by **a struct with a value, a unit and a positive error**.

 Error is propagated through calculations, and unit prevent collision of unrelated quantities.
-Automatic conversion of unit is supported.
+Automatic conversion of unit (in scale) is supported.

+Conversion of unit, across dimension, could ultimately be supported.
+But is a very large endaevour and the package API is not stable enough just yet.

 See https://en.wikipedia.org/wiki/Dimensional_analysis as reference.